A Harder-Narasimhan theory for Kisin modules: The tensor product theorem

 Taking the sum of these inequalities over the two factors adding up to $\mu_{\Fil}$ in \eqref{eq:fil_sum}, the very same inequality is true when we replace $\mu_\beta$ with $\mu_{\Fil}$.
 Because each factor $\mu_\beta(\overline{\fM}^i_0) - \mu_\beta(\overline{\fM}_0)$ is equal to $\mu(\fM^i_{\cO'}) - \mu(\fM_{\cO'})$ by applying \eqref{eq:ss_factors}, the right hand side of the inequality is positive.
 Consequently, the left hand side is positive.
 Writing $\fQ$ for $\cS_{F'} \cap \fM_{\cO'} \otimes_{\cO'} \fN_{\cO'}$, we can then apply \eqref{eq:alt_input} to conclude

 establishing \eqref{eq:ss_goal'} to complete the proof. \end{proof}

-We thank Christophe Cornut for pointing out the need for the following lemma in the proof of Theorem \ref{thm:tensor}. \begin{lem} Let $\cP$ be an \'etale $\phz$-module with lattice $\fP \subset \cP$ and a separated increasing filtration
+We thank Christophe Cornut for pointing out the need for the following lemma in the foregoing proof. \begin{lem} Let $\cP$ be an \'etale $\phz$-module with lattice $\fP \subset \cP$ and a separated increasing filtration

 by sub-\'etale $\phz$-modules.
 Let $\cS \subset \cP$ be an arbitrary sub-\'etale $\phz$-module.
 Define

 Then

 \end{lem} \begin{proof} The lattice $\cS \cap \fP$ can be filtered by intersection with the $\cP^i$, making for a composition series with Jordan-H\"older factors